Meet the Staff

 A Mansfield native, Matthew is a 2004 Mansfield Senior graduate, and a 2010 graduate of The Ohio State University.
 His career has been in the banking industry, most recently with Mechanics Bank.

-Matthew joined the NECIC team as a Temp2Higher Staffing Specialist in 2017.
+Matthew joined the NECIC team as a Temp2Higher Staffing Specialist in 2017 and moved to Support Services Coordinator in 2018.

 Tionna M. Perdue, Lead Staffing Specialist, Temp2Higher Division